 Data item Comment 1 Scheme at leaving - 1992, 2006 (Standard), 2006 (Special), 2015 Check that membership class is present, if it is required in order to define the class of membership, from which the scheme rules and benefits applicable to the member can be ascertained.
 2 Any previous FS scheme membership - 1992, 2006 (Standard), 2006 (Special) Check whether transitional data exists and that the dates are consistent with the scheme parameters.
 3 Former employer Check that name of former employer is present.
 4 Reckonable service Split as necessary to calculate benefits and reflect aggregated service.
 Check that total reckonable service is consistent with start/ end date and hours.
-5 Qualifying service Check that a total amount of Q service is recorded and consistent with start/ end date.
+5 Qualifying service Check that a total amount of Qualifying service is recorded and consistent with start/ end date.
 6 Transferred-in service If benefits have been transferred in, check that all relevant details are recorded.
-This will include (as a minimum) the details of the previous scheme, the amount of the transfer value (split between protected rights and non-protected rights and, if relevant, split between the amount received in respect of member and employer contributions and AVCs), benefits secured, and (if relevant) contracting out details.
+This will include (as a minimum) the details of the previous scheme, the amount of the transfer value (split between protected rights and non-protected rights and, if relevant, split between the amount received in respect of member and employer contributions-and AVCs), benefits secured, and (if relevant) contracting out details.
 7 Purchased service (added 60ths) Check that full details of any purchased service are present, including amount bought, and total payable, whether by lump sum or periodic contribution.
 8 Added pension (FPS 2015) Check that full details of any added pension are present, including amount bought, and total payable, whether by lump sum or periodic contribution.
 9 FS pay at date of leaving Check that final pensionable salary calculated at date of exit is present.
-10 Initial deferred pension (FS) Check that total original deferred benefit is present (either derived or explicit).
-Split by tranches of accrued pension (e.g. APBs) including separate records of any debit and credits.
-11 Current deferred pension (including PI) (FS) Check that this is present, split by tranches of accrued pension (e.g. APBs) including separate records of any debit and credits.
-The sum of the individual components must equal any total pension that is recorded on the system.
-12 Date payable (FS) Check that deferred payment date is present and consistent with date of birth.
+10 Initial deferred pension (FS) if legacy benefits were chosen under the 2015 age discrimination remedy Check that total original deferred benefit is present (either derived or explicit).
+Split by tranches of accrued pension (e.g., APBs) including separate records of any debit and credits.